Make Safari better in iOS 15 with these great apps and their extensions

 Have you ever come across a webpage that's in a different language than your own, and you just want to read the information on the page?
 If so, then Language Translator by Mate is a good option, and it can even work offline.

-The recent update for this app brought Safari extension support.
+While it was originally just a standalone app, Language Translator now has a Safari extension.
 This means automatic website translation for 40 languages.
 And everything is done automatically — no taps required.
 Everything works directly in the browser, and you can translate highlighted text or full pages.
 There are also plenty of other actions that you can take with this app as a whole too.

 Honey